evlaV/steamos-atomupd/doc/overview.md

 But in the other variants (unless there you already released the checkpoint 2 too), you can create a shadow checkpoint with `introduces_checkpoint: 3` and `requires_checkpoint: 1`.
 This will allow the server to consider the checkpoint 1 and 3 as being compatible.

+### After releasing a lightweight checkpoint, is it possible to expand the "exempt from" list?

+Yes, the configuration lives on the server side, and it's possible to expand the "exempt from" list later on, once you release images that already gracefully handle the breaking changes introduced in that lwc.

+### When should we use a checkpoint compared to a lightweight checkpoint?

+The most important difference is that with a lwc you can still perform a downgrade.
+This means that lwc should be chosen only when you want to have breaking changes that are still backward compatible.
+E.g. if you want to change the signing key used.
+In that case you can create an lwc that includes both the old and new certificate and sign with only the new key all future images.
+If instead you don't want to trust the old certificate anymore, you'll need a full checkpoint.